cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 As a result of this property, a misbehaving participant can cause a denial-of-service on the signing protocol by contributing malformed signature shares or refusing to participate.
-FROST assumes the network channel is authenticated to allow for this identification.
+FROST assumes the network channel is authenticated to identify which signer misbehaved .
 FROST allows for identifying misbehaving participants that produce invalid signature shares as described in {{frost-aggregation}}.
 FROST does not provide accommodations for identifying participants that refuse to participate, though applications are assumed to detect when participants